BassT23/Proxmox/README.md

 ### What does the script do:
 - The script makes system updates with apt/dnf/pacman/apk or yum on all nodes/LXCs and VMs (if VMs prepared for that)
 - Make a snapshot before update (if your storage support it - [look here](https://pve.proxmox.com/wiki/Storage)).
-If not supported, you can choose to make a real backup, but this must be enabled in `update.conf` by user (take long time!)
+If not supported, you can choose to make a real backup, but this must be enabled in `update.conf` by the user (take long time!)
 - After all, the updater makes a little cleaning (like `apt autoremove`)
 - If the script detects "extra" installations, it could update this also.
 Look in config file, for that.